We may earn affiliate commissions for the recommended products. Learn more.

 Anonymity and encryption

 Tor employs multiple encrypted nodes to ensure users are protected at all times, even if one of the relays is compromised.
 This is done because the most prolific Tor users deal with extremely sensitive information.
-For example, journalists trying to expose human rights violations, or activists hiding from authoritarian governments.
+For example, journalists trying to expose human rights violations or activists hiding from authoritarian governments.

-Meanwhile, VPNs employ a single layer of cutting-edge AES-256 encryption.
+Meanwhile, VPNs employ a single layer of cutting-edge XChaCha20 or AES-256 encryption.
 It’s enough to keep all your activities confidential without impacting performance.
 Most importantly, it’s strong enough to ensure that no modern-day computer could decipher it.

 Connection speed